ibm-cloud-docs/key-protect/cli-reference.md

 ### Example
 {: #kp-instance-policies-example}

 The example shows how to use the command and the results.
+If the service has no results to the query, an empty array (`[]`) will be returned.,

 ```sh
 # update the instance policy and set the allowed network to public-and-private